toyosi12/fs-agent/README.md

 1. Create/activate a Python 3.11+ environment.
 2. `pip install -e .[dev]`
 3. Run `ruff check .` and `pytest` before opening pull requests.

-This repo is intentionally small to make experimentation fast — feel free to change the orchestration patterns or add new agents as your research progresses.